Kaimahi Waea Kawe Kōrero

 Additional requirements for specialist roles:

-Cable jointers are required to have a New Zealand Certificate in Electricity Supply Cable Jointer High Voltage, with an optional strand of up to 33KV (Level 4).
-A Level 5 certificate is required for specialist cable jointing.
+Cable jointers need to have a New Zealand Certificate in Electricity Supply – Cable Jointer High Voltage, with an optional strand of up to 33KV (Level 4).

 Cable jointers also need to register with the Electrical Workers Registration Board.